mikewhite628/rock_paper_scissors/README.md

-With this project I'll be building a simple rock paper scissors game using javascript!
+Built a rock paper scissors game using Javascript HTML and CSS